jes/scamp-cpu/doc/OS.md

 # Operating System notes

-I realise it's a bit early to be talking about an operating system, but I can't help having the thoughts...

-I think I'd want a very short boot ROM permanently mapped into memory at address 0, maybe 512 bytes long, or less if possible.
+We'll have a very short boot ROM permanently mapped into memory at address 0, 256 words long.
 When the machine is reset the PC would be reset to 0 which would cause the boot ROM to execute.
 The boot ROM's only job is to liaise with the storage device (hard disk? compactflash? sd? not sure yet) and load the kernel from the first N KBytes from the storage into RAM and then jump to it.
+See [BOOT.md](BOOT.md).

 The kernel would contain implementations of the system calls, and space for system buffers etc.

 At startup, the kernel would probably just execute a program from disk (e.g. init).

-I was initially thinking that this N KByte block from storage would then be responsible for loading the real OS from disk, but actually if I pick a sensible value for N then the block at the start of the storage could just be the real OS, with no secondary bootloader required.

 I have been toying with the idea of supporting a workflow that is kind of in between CP/M and FUZIX.
 The filesystem could support directories instead of CP/M's silly drive letter and user number system.
 We could support a system()-like call